 Panama Canal Expansion - Third Locks 2006-2015

 On 24 April 2006 the Chairman of the Panama Canal Authority's (ACP) Board of Directors announced its recommendation to build a new lane along the Panama Canal that will double capacity and allow more traffic.
 This is the result of comprehensive analyses and studies by the ACP.
-The project is estimated to cost $5.25 billion and will be paid entirely by users of the Canal through a graduated toll system.
+The project is estimated to cost $5.25 billion and would be paid entirely by users of the Canal through a graduated toll system.

-The third set of locks project is a plan to expand the Canal's capacity composed of three integrated components: (1) the construction of two lock facilities - one on the Atlantic side and another on the Pacific side - each with three chambers, each which include three water reutilization basins; (2) the excavation of new access channels to the new locks and the widening of existing navigational channels; and, (3) the deepening of the navigation channels and the elevation of Gatun Lake's maximum operating level.
+The third set of locks project was a plan to expand the Canal's capacity composed of three integrated components: (1) the construction of two lock facilities - one on the Atlantic side and another on the Pacific side - each with three chambers, each which include three water reutilization basins; (2) the excavation of new access channels to the new locks and the widening of existing navigational channels; and, (3) the deepening of the navigation channels and the elevation of Gatun Lake's maximum operating level.

-Objectives of the expansion of the Canal's capacity through the construction of the third set of locks The objectives of the Canal expansion are to: (1) achieve long-term sustainability and growth for the Canal's contributions to Panamanian society through the payments it makes to the National Treasury; (2) maintain the Canal's competitiveness as well as the value added by Panama's maritime route to the national economy; (3) increase the Canal's capacity to capture the growing tonnage demand with the appropriate levels of service for each market segment; and, (4) make the Canal more productive, safe and efficient.
+The objectives of the Canal expansion were to: (1) achieve long-term sustainability and growth for the Canal's contributions to Panamanian society through the payments it makes to the National Treasury; (2) maintain the Canal's competitiveness as well as the value added by Panama's maritime route to the national economy; (3) increase the Canal's capacity to capture the growing tonnage demand with the appropriate levels of service for each market segment; and, (4) make the Canal more productive, safe and efficient.

-The Canal today has two lock lanes.
+The Canal initially had two lock lanes.
 Each of these two lanes uses three chambers or steps to allow the transit of vessels between sea level and Gatun Lake's level.
 The locks on the Pacific end of the Canal are separated in two complexes: one is located in Miraflores, with two steps, and the other is in Pedro Miguel, with a single step.
 The locks on the Atlantic end consist of a single complex in Gatun, which has three steps.
 The existing locks will continue to operate after the third set of locks is incorporated in the Canal.
-With the appropriate maintenance, the existing locks will continue to operate indefinitely.
+With the appropriate maintenance, the existing locks would continue to operate indefinitely.

 The construction of the third set of locks project will take between seven to eight years.
-The new locks would begin operations between fiscal years 2014 and 2015, assuming the project was approved in the required national referendum during calendar year 2006.
+The new locks were to begin operations between fiscal years 2014 and 2015, assuming the project was approved in the required national referendum during calendar year 2006.
 In a national referendum 22 October 2006, Panamanians voted to expand the Canal.
 A ceremony celebrated the groundbreaking for the beginning of the expansion of the nearly 100-year-old waterway on 03 September 2007.

 |Join the GlobalSecurity.org mailing list|